sajjadGG/book-python/advanced/oop/staticattrs.rst

 * Must have default values
 * Share state

-Static fields defined in class:
+Static fields are defined on a class:

->>> class Astronaut:
-...     firstname = 'Mark'
-...     lastname = 'Watney'

-Static fields defined in code:

 >>> class Astronaut:
 ...     pass